apache/flink/docs/getting-started/walkthroughs/table_api.md

 #### The Execution Environment

 The first two lines set up your `ExecutionEnvironment`.
-The execution environment is how you can set properties for your deployments, specify whether you are writing a batch or streaming application, and create your sources.
+The execution environment is how you can set properties for your Job, specify whether you are writing a batch or streaming application, and create your sources.
 This walkthrough begins with the batch environment since we are building a periodic batch report.
 It is then wrapped in a `BatchTableEnvironment` to have full access to the Table API.